csterwa/PublicKB/Support/backup-service-changes-faq.md

 ### Will my pricing change?

 Yes – your price for block storage will drop, since backups are no longer included by default.
+However, additional backup costs may be incurred via the Simple Backup Service.

 ### Will I save money with the Simple Backup Service, compared to what I'm paying today?